 - Pus or unusual discharge

 Although the signs of an infected dog bite can overlap with other medical conditions, it's best to be cautious and pay your doctor a visit if you notice any unusual symptoms.
 The earlier an infection is treated, the more likely you will have a full recovery.

 If your doctor suspects that your bite has become infected, you will likely be prescribed antibiotics.
 In most cases, treatment lasts five to ten days.
 IV antibiotics are usually only required in the case of a severe infection.

 An infected dog bite can result in significant medical costs.
 You're entitled to seek compensation for all expenses related to the attack, including lost wages if you were unable to work while recovering from your injury.
 Pain and suffering compensation is typically included in a dog bite claim and is dependent on the severity of the injury, the location of the bite injury, nerve damage, and the likelihood of scaring.

 In cases where the dog was owned by a homeowner, a dog bite claim is paid from the homeowner's insurance, if coverage has not been excluded.
 Some renters who own dogs secure renter's insurance policies in advance of their dog biting another person.
-Some of these policies have some limited coverage for injuries causes by their animal.
-However, dealing with insurance companies can be challenging, time consuming, stressful and frustrating.
-Hiring a dog bite attorney to handle your claim ensures you'll be able to protect your right to compensation while being free to focus on moving forward with your life and on your recovery.
+Some of these policies have some limited coverage for injuries caused by their animal.
+However, dealing with insurance companies can be challenging, time-consuming, stressful and frustrating.
+Hiring a dog bite injury lawyer to handle your claim ensures you'll be able to protect your right to compensation while being free to focus on moving forward with your life and on your recovery.